-The IIC seeks to fulfill students' dream of becoming a beauty professional.
-The IIC is a private open enrollment school.
+The International Institute of Cosmetology seeks to fulfill students' dream of becoming a beauty professional.
+The International Institute of Cosmetology is a private open enrollment school that requires a wonderlic assessment.
 Admission is determined on a case-by-case basis.
 IIC reserves the right to change scheduled start dates and/or class schedule without prior notice.
 Schedules vary depending upon the program.
-All IIC programs are only taught in English.
-It is recommended that all students speak and read fluently in English or take a ESL outside course prior to enrollment.